phaserjs/phaser/README.md

 V0.9.5

-* Moved the BootScreen and PauseScreen out of Stage into their own classes (system/screens/BootScreen and PauseScreen)
+* Moved the BootScreen and PauseScreen out of Stage into their own classes (system/screens/BootScreen and PauseScreen).
 * Updated the PauseScreen to show a subtle animation effect, making it easier to create your own interesting pause screens.
-* Modified Game so it splits into 3 loops - bootLoop, pauseLoop and loop (the core loop)
+* Modified Game so it splits into 3 loops - bootLoop, pauseLoop and loop (the core loop).
-* Updated the BootScreen with the new logo and new color cycle effect
+* Updated the BootScreen with the new logo and new color cycle effect.
-* Added Game.isRunning - set to true once the Game.boot process is over IF you gave some functions to the constructor or a state
+* Added Game.isRunning - set to true once the Game.boot process is over IF you gave some functions to the constructor or a state.
-* Fixed small bug in Signal.removeAll where it could try to shorten the _bindings even if undefined
+* Fixed small bug in Signal.removeAll where it could try to shorten the _bindings even if undefined.
+* Added the new FXManager which is used for handling all special effects on Cameras (and soon other game objects).
+* Removed Flash, Fade and Shake from the Camera class and moved to the new SpecialFX project.
+* SpecialFX compiles to phaser-fx.js in the build folder, which is copied over to Tests.
+If you don't need the FX, don't include the .js file.
+* The project is now generating TypeScript declaration files and all Tests were updated to use them in their references.
+* Fixed a bug in Flash, Fade and Shake where the duration would fail on anything above 3 seconds.
+* Fixed a bug in Camera Shake that made it go a bit haywire, now shakes correctly.
+* Added new Scanlines Camera FX.

 Requirements
 ------------